 (See all Chambord recipes.)

-The first thing I notice when smelling a glass of Chambord is the raspberry followed by vanilla.
-A taste reveals something a little bit sharper, almost like a distant note of citrus, and also a honey note.
+When I first smell a glass of Chambord, I notice a strong raspberry flavor which is then followed by vanilla.
+A sip reveals something a little bit sharper, almost like a distant note of citrus.
+I also taste a honey note.

 Chambord has an intense flavor.
 It’s not quite as sweet as many fruity liqueurs are – such as Midori.
 The mouthfeel is more silky than oily.
 It feels like rather than heavy.
 The aftertaste is just raspberry, maybe a hint of vanilla.

 I find a lot of sweet liqueurs too cloying, and raspberry is not my favorite flavor.
 And yet I like Chambord served straight up better than I would have expected.
 It’s like somehow they preserve the only the very best aspects of the raspberry flavor, and add in some subtle complimentary notes.